RelateMN Team

 Ashley Teigland, MA, LMFT (she/her)

-School Clinical Director| Clinical Supervisor | Therapist
+School Services Clinical Director| Clinical Supervisor | Therapist

 Eden Prairie

 Ashley provides psychotherapy for children, adolescents, couples and families in the office and school setting.
 She utilizes a client-centered approach to address each client’s individual needs.
 Ashley’s work is grounded in systemic and relational views, utilizing a variety of techniques to meet the needs of each individual client.
 Ashley also provides individual and group supervision for Relate therapists.
-In her role as School Services Manager, Ashley works with partnering school districts to oversee the provision of school services and works collaboratively with schools to meet the mental health needs of their students.
+In her role as School Services Clinical Director, Ashley works with partnering school districts to oversee the provision of school services and works collaboratively with schools to meet the mental health needs of their students.

 Certifications/Trainings: Narrative Exposure Therapy (NET), Trauma Focused-Cognitive-behavioral Therapy (TF-CBT), Accelerated Resolution Therapy (ART).